cow03haha/Miss_fox/README.md

 # Miss-fox

-discord bot, only for me
+discord bot, for me and my friend

 ## Deploy

-1. copy `settings.example.json` to `settings.json`
+1. copy `xxx.example.json` to `xxx.json`
-2. replace data the `settings.json` specific
+2. replace data the that `xxx.json` specific